 - 1. All Pap smears diagnosed as cervical epithelial lesion on cytology as per the Bethesda system for reporting cervical cytology - 2.
-All women, who were more than or equal to 30 years - All patients, who gave informed consent for both Pap and HPV testing.
+All women, who were more than or equal to 30 years of age - 3.
+All patients, who gave informed consent for both Pap and HPV testing.